MannyFay/device-recovery-protocol/README.md

-- Notificate if a disk gets less then 10 GB free disk space
+- [ ] Notificate if a disk gets less then 10 GB free disk space
-- Delete bin every 14 days automatically
+- [ ] Delete bin every 14 days automatically

+- [ ] Safari
+  - [ ] Set google as start page
+  - [ ] is it possible to install extensions with scripts?
+  - [ ] Show bookmarks bar